Winter Pool Build Special Offers - Now Available

 Advantages:

-Simplicity: Many pool professionals and owners are more familiar with maintaining chlorine pools.
+• Simplicity: Many pool professionals and owners are more familiar with maintaining chlorine pools, as they have been the standard for many years.
+This familiarity can make troubleshooting and maintenance tasks more straightforward.

 Disadvantages:

-Potential for Irritation: Higher chlorine levels can cause skin, eye, and hair irritation for some people.
+• Potential for Irritation: Higher chlorine levels in traditional pools can cause skin, eye, and hair irritation for some individuals, especially those with sensitive skin or allergies.
+This can result in discomfort or allergic reactions for swimmers.

 Advantages: